FDio/hicn/docs/source/apps.md

 The hICN names used by higet for naming the HTTP requests are composed the same way as described in [hicn-http-proxy](#hicn-http-proxy).

-### How To Setup A Simple HTTP Client-Server Scenario using the hicn-http-proxy
+## HTTP Client-Server with hicn-http-proxy

 We consider the following topology, consisting on two linux VM which are able to communicate through an IP network (you can also use containers or physical machines):